wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

-= Version 5.4 DEV =
+= Version 5.4.DEV =

-* Added licence files for the *Free* and Pro versions in the nextgen-facebook/licence/ folder.
+* Added licence files for the *Free* and Pro versions in the nextgen-facebook/licence/ sub-folder.
 * Added a 'Social StyleSheet' metabox on the Social Sharing settings page.
 In the past, NGFB did not come with a stylesheet, but now as an option, you can edit and include one from the Social Sharing settings page.
 * Changed the 'Image Size Name' option to 'Image Dimensions' with width, height, and crop values.
 This avoids the use of third party plugins to manage image size names.
+* Added 'Twitter @username' to the user's profile page (in addition to the existing 'Facebook URL' and 'Google+ URL' user profile fields).

 = Version 5.3 =